 Are the tyres on your road bike looking a bit tired?
-Maybe you’ve have a few flats or you’re just looking to try something new?
+Maybe you’ve suffered a few too many flats or you’re just looking to try something new?

-Tyres are the cheapest upgrade you can make to your ride, and they’ll make a surprising difference.
-A good set of tyres can literally make you faster and more comfortable, and help you corner better too.
+Tyres are the cheapest upgrade you can make to your bike and they’ll make a surprising difference.
+A good set of tyres can help you go faster and be more comfortable in the process.
+They might even help you corner better too.

 - 10 of the fastest road tires lab tested

 - Why gravel roads made me a believer in road tubeless